Video Journalist - Contributor through

-As a video journalist, Kris works with a team of news producers and reporters to shoot and edit news packages used in KPBS Evening Edition.
+Kris Arciaga previously worked as a KPBS video journalist, where he worked with a team of news producers and reporters to shoot and edit news packages used in KPBS Evening Edition.

 Kris began his professional career volunteering at KOCT in Oceanside where he received training in all areas of production and news gathering.
 As a news photographer at KUSI and Fox 6 San Diego, he learned techniques to help hone his craft of visual storytelling.